uwacyber/cits1003/cits1003-labs/lab-1-setting-up-your-laptop.md

 ### 1.1 Windows

 For Windows, it is recommended that you use **WSL2** (Windows Subsystem for Linux) to run Linux.
 WSL2 allows Linux applications to run alongside Windows applications seamlessly.
 Your computer should be running Windows 10 (version 1903 or later) or above to support WSL2.
 The steps below provide a walkthrough of the setup.
+After finishing this subsection, go to [Section 2](lab-1-setting-up-your-laptop.md#id-2.-learning-the-kali-linux-bash-terminal).

 #### Step 1: Install/Enable WSL2